Named for the head of Te Motu’s founding family, Terry Dunleavy, Kokoro means ‘the patriarch’ in Maori and ‘the heart of things’ in Japanese.

 Allergen info: Contains sulphites.
 No egg/fish has been used in production.

-A warm and dry spring got things off to a great start in 2013 resulting in good fruit set and crop levels.
-At times the growing season was up and down with plenty of rainfall in December but becoming dry and settled by mid-January.
-Fortunately, April was settled and warm and it allowed the grapes to fully ripen with full of flavour and concentration.
-For those who did not crop thin however, it was a challenging vintage.
-At Te Motu we cut back crop early and late.
-As a result, the fruit we picked early – mid April was in magnificent condition.
+A warm and dry spring got things off to a great start through flowering resulting in a good fruit set and crop levels.
+We had plenty of rainfall just at the right time in December but becoming dry and settled by mid-January.
+From there warm settled weather allowed the grapes to fully ripen.
+At Te Motu we thinned the crop early and late.
+As a result, the fruit we picked through early to mid April was in magnificent condition, bursting with flavour and concentration.